tjsga/website-2018/README.md

 ### Officer Information ###
 * Officer information is contained within .json files in the _data/about subdirectory.
 Changes made in these files will be reflected on the generated website.
 * Each type of officer has a separate .json file, ExComm has `excomm.json`, for example.
+* Sponsors have a -1 year to filter out the graduation year field in the generated website.
+* Officer bios are optional.

 ### Forms ###
 * This feature is currently being worked on.